kdonova4/htd-dev-squad/proposal.md

 - **Display Nearby Restrooms**: Users can view a list of restrooms near their current location or a specified area.
 - **Leave Reviews**: Users can leave written reviews and rate restrooms based on their experience.

+## Technical Requirements
+- Manage 4-7 database tables (entities) that are independent concepts.
+A simple bridge table doesn't count.
+- MySQL for data management
+- Spring Boot, MVC, JDBC, Testing, React
+- An HTML and CSS UI that's built with React
+- Sensible layering and pattern choices
+- A full test suite that covers the domain and data layers
+- Must have at least 2 roles (example User and Admin)

 ## Restroom Data

 ### Data